timjogorman/RicherEventDescription/guidelines.md

 - No oncologic *follow* - up is *planned* at this time.

-- Patient is planning to *return* to his local oncologist who he has a good relationship with. (see rough equivalence with ``Patient will probably return to his ...'')
+- Patient is planning to *return* to his local oncologist who he has a good relationship with. (see rough equivalence with "Patient will probably return to his ...")

 - Local fire departments plan to *enact* fire *bans* if the hot weather continues.
-(Again, roughly equivalent to ``fire departments will likely enact'')
+(Again, roughly equivalent to "fire departments will likely enact")

 #####  EVENTs without explicit reference

-When we run into EVENTs that are clearly implied by a related ENTITY, they can be marked as ENTITY with an ``implicit event'' feature, as discussed in section \ref{when_is_an_entity}.
+When we run into EVENTs that are clearly implied by a related ENTITY, they can be marked as ENTITY with an "implicit event" feature, as discussed in section \ref{when_is_an_entity}.
 Yet there are situations such as the example below, in which there is an implicit event without such a relationship to an ENTITY: